-In line with the approved ToR obtained from SEAC, Chhattisgarh, baseline environmental monitoring was carried outduringPre monsoon season (15th March 2019 to 15th June 2019)for determining the status of ambient air quality, ambient noise levels, surface and groundwater quality, soil quality, status of flora, fauna and eco-sensitive areas and socio-economic status of the villages within 10 km radius study area from the project site.(figure 1) The observations of the studies are incorporated in the draft EIA/EMP report.
+In line with the approved ToR obtained from EAC (Industry -I), MoEFCC, New Delhi, baseline environmental monitoring was already conducted during Pre monsoon season (15th March 2019 to 15th June 2019) has been considered for determining the status of ambient air quality, ambient noise levels, surface and groundwater quality, soil quality, status of flora, fauna and eco-sensitive areas and socio-economic status of the villages within 10 km radius study area from the project site (Figure 1).
+The observations of the studies are incorporated in the draft EIA/EMP report.
 Impacts of the proposed project activities during construction and operation stages were identified and duly addressed in the draft.